afritz1/OpenTESArena/README.md

 ## Instructions

 The current subset of data files to use are from screen grabs in DOSBox and from extraction utilities, both for testing purposes.
-This project will eventually read the original Arena data files instead.
+This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) under "Download the Full Game".

 - Build the executable on your machine
 - Get the small subset of currently used data files from [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0).